TopClips/Discord-LastJoined/README.md

 ## SETUP
 Full tutorial on my YouTube Channel!
 [You can veiw it here](https://youtu.be/43B4TybHjBo)!

 1 - Create A VC.
-You can call it anything then copy the ID of the VC an paste it into index.js where it says "Your Vc Id"
+You can call it anything then copy the ID of the VC an paste it into index.js where it says "VC ID"

-2 - Create a secret and call it "TOKEN" then paste your token into it
+2 - Create a secret and call it "token" then paste your token into it

 3 - Turn on all of the PRIVALIDGED Gateway Intents  on the discord developer portal